renovate-bot/khulnasoft-lab-_-AiExec/docs/docs/Components/components-custom-components.md

 ### Inputs

 Inputs are defined in a class-level `inputs` list.
-When Langflow loads the component, it uses this list to render fields and handles in the UI.
+When Aiexec loads the component, it uses this list to render fields and handles in the UI.
 Users or other components provide values or connections to fill these inputs.

-An input is usually an instance of a class from `langflow.io` (such as `StrInput`, `DataInput`, or `MessageTextInput`).
+An input is usually an instance of a class from `aiexec.io` (such as `StrInput`, `DataInput`, or `MessageTextInput`).
 The most common constructor parameters are:

 * **`name`**: The internal variable name, accessed via `self.<name>`.
 * **`display_name`**: The label shown to users in the UI.